Access to good food is a universal right.

 — Buckminster Fuller

-Community Kitchen will be a meeting place, an event space, a neighborhood gathering space.
-Together with community members, we will build and offer a space where diversity, equity, and dignity are norms, not exceptions.
+Community Kitchen is a meeting place for neighbors and friends.
+Together with community members, we are building a space where diversity, equity, and dignity are norms, not exceptions.

 Long term goals.